oven-sh/bun/docs/api/fetch.md

 dns.prefetch("bun.sh", 443);
 ```

+#### DNS caching

+By default, Bun caches and deduplicates DNS queries in-memory for up to 30 seconds.
+You can see the cache stats by calling `dns.getCacheStats()`:

+To learn more about DNS caching in Bun, see the [DNS caching](/docs/api/dns) documentation.

 ### Preconnect to a host

 To preconnect to a host, you can use the `fetch.preconnect` API.
 This API is useful when you know you'll need to connect to a host soon and want to start the initial DNS lookup, TCP socket connection, and TLS handshake early.